Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 ZoomInfo leads on verified contact data, maintaining 200M+ verified business email addresses and 135M+ verified phone numbers with up to 95% accuracy on first-party data, backed by 300+ human researchers.

-A Fortune 500 competitive RFP analyzing 25 million contacts across vendors concluded that no other competitor came close.
+A Fortune 500 competitive RFP analyzing 25 million contacts across vendors concluded that no other competitor came close (ZoomInfo Q4 2025 earnings call).
 Coresignal provides professional emails only and excludes phone numbers.
 Crustdata provides business emails through enrichment but does not offer verified phone numbers.

 Which platform is best for building AI agents or data products?

-Crustdata is designed for the job, with real-time API enrichment, a Watcher API for webhook-based signal monitoring, and sub-2-second response times.
+Crustdata is designed for real-time agent workflows, with per-request live crawling, a Watcher API for webhook-based signal monitoring, and sub-30-second latency for people enrichment.
 Its architecture handles programmatic, high-volume workflows.

-Coresignal is the stronger choice for bulk dataset delivery, offering Parquet and JSONL formats, an MCP integration for AI assistants, and historical data archives.
+Coresignal is the stronger choice for bulk dataset delivery, offering Parquet and JSONL formats, historical data archives going back to 2016, and an Agentic Search API for natural-language data queries.

-ZoomInfo also supports AI agent workflows through its Enterprise API and MCP server, with the added advantage of verified contact data and intent signals in the same platform.
+ZoomInfo also supports AI agent workflows through its Enterprise API and ZoomInfo MCP server, with the added advantage of verified contact data and intent signals in the same platform.
+ZoomInfo MCP exposes 15 native tools directly to Claude, ChatGPT, and any MCP-compatible agent stack.

 Does any platform offer real-time data enrichment?

-Coresignal's real-time API queries a continuously updated database (176 ms response time) but does not crawl fresh data per request.
+Coresignal's real-time API queries a continuously updated database (176ms response time) but does not crawl fresh data per request.
+Its Agentic Search API accepts natural-language prompts and returns structured results from this continuously updated dataset.

 ZoomInfo's GTM Context Graph processes 1.5B+ data points daily and provides real-time intent and website visitor signals, though its enrichment is database-driven rather than per-request crawling.